China military encircles Taiwan in 'warning' drills

 Beijing said its exercises served as a "stern warning to the separatist acts of 'Taiwan Independence' forces".

-The drills, dubbed Joint Sword-2024B, "test the joint operations capabilities of the theatre command's troops", said Captain Li Xi, spokesman for the Chinese military's Eastern Theater Command.
+The drills, dubbed Joint Sword-2024B, are testing troops' "joint operations capabilities", according to Captain Li Xi, spokesman for the Chinese military's Eastern Theater Command.

 They are taking place in "areas to the north, south and east of Taiwan Island," he said.